DmitryKuk/PM-Qt/README.txt

-This is PM - Password Manager.
+This is PM - Password Manager using Qt5-based gui as frontend.

 You can build it with command:
 	./build.sh